Ortuzar

 Johnson started her career as one of the co-founders of the BLK Art Group, which she joined in 1981 while still a student at Wolverhampton University.
 In an effort to bring young Black artists from Wolverhampton University together, the BLK Art Group organized the historic First National Black Art Convention in 1982, attended by several influential contemporary artists like Frank Bowling, Lubaina Himid, Rasheed Araeen and Sonia Boyce.
 The lecture Johnson delivered at the convention on depicting Black woman figures within Western art history—notably the only presentation by a woman artist—erupted into a heated dialogue.
 The discussion catalyzed the formation of a network of women artists at the forefront of the British Black Art Movement.

 Claudette Johnson (b.
 1959, Manchester, UK) lives and works in London.
 She has recently exhibited solo projects at the Barber Institute of Fine Arts, Birmingham, England (2024); The Courtauld Gallery, London (2024); Hollybush Gardens, London (2021); Modern Art Oxford (2019); and Hollybush Gardens, London (2017).
-Johnson has participated in numerous group exhibitions including The Time is Always Now: Artists Reframe the Black Figure, National Portrait Gallery, London (2024); The Time of Our Lives, Drawing Room, London (2024); In Praise of Black Errantry, Unit, la Biennale di Venezia, Venice (2024); Drawing Time: Duets, Sharjah Art Foundation (2024); Women in Revolt!: Art and Activism in the UK 1970—1990, Tate Britain (2024); Rock My Soul II (Stockholm), Galleri Futura, Stockholm (2022); Courtauld Connections: Works from our National Partners, The Project Space, The Courtauld Gallery, London (2022); Drawing Closer, RISD Museum, Providence, Rhode Island (2022); Me, Myself and I: Artists’ Self-Portraits, Royal West of England Academy, Bristol, England (2022); Life Between Islands: Caribbean-British Art 50s—Now, Tate Britain, London, England (2021); From Hockney to Himid: Sixty Years of British Printmaking, Pallant House Gallery, Chichester, England (2021); Close: Drawn Portraits, The Drawing Room, London, England (2018); The Place Is Here, South London Gallery and Nottingham Contemporary, UK (2017); No Colour Bar: Black British Art in Action 1960-1990, Guildhall Art Gallery, London, (2015-16); and Thin Black Line(s), Tate Britain, London (2012).
+Johnson has participated in numerous group exhibitions including Connecting Thin Black Lines 1985–2025, Institute of Contemporary Arts, London (2025); The Time is Always Now: Artists Reframe the Black Figure, National Portrait Gallery, London (2024); The Time of Our Lives, Drawing Room, London (2024); In Praise of Black Errantry, Unit, la Biennale di Venezia, Venice (2024); Drawing Time: Duets, Sharjah Art Foundation (2024); Women in Revolt!: Art and Activism in the UK 1970—1990, Tate Britain (2024); Rock My Soul II (Stockholm), Galleri Futura, Stockholm (2022); Courtauld Connections: Works from our National Partners, The Project Space, The Courtauld Gallery, London (2022); Drawing Closer, RISD Museum, Providence, Rhode Island (2022); Me, Myself and I: Artists’ Self-Portraits, Royal West of England Academy, Bristol, England (2022); Life Between Islands: Caribbean-British Art 50s—Now, Tate Britain, London, England (2021); From Hockney to Himid: Sixty Years of British Printmaking, Pallant House Gallery, Chichester, England (2021); Close: Drawn Portraits, The Drawing Room, London, England (2018); The Place Is Here, South London Gallery and Nottingham Contemporary, UK (2017); No Colour Bar: Black British Art in Action 1960-1990, Guildhall Art Gallery, London, (2015-16); and Thin Black Line(s), Tate Britain, London (2012).
 Her work is held in numerous public collections, including Tate, London; British Council Collection, London; Arts Council Collection, London; Manchester Art Gallery; Wolverhampton Art Gallery; Rugby Museum; and Herbert Art Gallery & Museum, Coventry, England.
 She is also shortlisted for the Turner Prize (2024).

 Download CV